grenaud/schmutzi/README.md

     mtCont manually.
 Datasets that are heavily contaminated with multiple contaminants are very difficult targets.

-- How can I just use mtCont using a fasta file or a fasta file from a proxy mitochondria ?
+- How can I just use mtCont using a fasta file or a fasta file from a proxy mitochondria?

   Given you have a fasta file with the endogenous mitochondria called endo.fa and using the reference ref/human_MT.fa.
 You can run mafft and pipe into msa2log: